WebDaD/WorkForce/README.md

 More text follows here shortly

+Also all text in res/ will be included here

 ## Dependencies

 To other perl modules, and for the command-center, etc...

 ## Installation

+- How to set up the controlcenter
-how to set up the cc, the net, ...
+- how to set up one or more ablati on a server (copy /lib and the ablatus)

+## Configuration

+- how to set up ablati

 ## Examples